 Snow Globes inspired by East Bay Depot for Creative Reuse, Oakland

-- clean jar with watertight lid
+- clean jar with a watertight lid

 - small objects or figurines